karl-zylinski/karl-zylinski.github.io/content/posts/solodevs-and-the-trap-of-the-game-engine.md

 ## Where things went a bit wrong

-It is very easy to look at a general purpose game engine such as Bitsquid, Unity or Godot and think that you should use such engines with such tools to create games.
+It is very easy to look at a general purpose game engine such as Unity or Godot and think that you should use such engines with such tools to create games.
+Now, using such engines is perfectly fine.
+But the problem is when you want to create your own games from scratch, then you might get the idea that you also need to build a general purpose game engine before you get started with the gameplay code.

 I still wanted to create my own games, as in solo developing them.
 So in my spare time I was tinkering away.
-But I got way too inspired by my day job!
+But I got way too inspired by my day job, where I was developing a general purpose game engine!
 I was creating renderers, abstract level editing tools, file formats, data compilers.
 But I didn't write any gameplay code _at all_!
 That, I thought, came when the engine code was mature enough.

 ## Using third-party game engines